liammcluckie/Low-Tide-Surf-Club/README.md

 ### Media

-- The [logo](assets/images/logo.png) for this website was generated using [Hatchful.](https://hatchful.shopify.com/) This works by inputting the name of the brand/business and by choosing certain style preferences produces a selection of different logo ideas.
+- The [logo](assets/images/logo.png) for this website was generated using [Hatchful.](https://hatchful.shopify.com/) This works by inputting the name of the brand/business and by choosing certain style preferences, this then produces a selection of different logo ideas.

 The majority of images used in this website were downloaded from [Unsplash,](https://unsplash.com/) to see all content available from the creators search the provided names on Unsplash.
-Below in responding order to how they are displayed on the site when viewed on a desktop is a list of images;
+Below in corresponding order to how the images display on the site when viewed on a large screens is all the media used;

 - [Landing Page Hero Image](assets/images/hero-image.jpg) by Mathyas Kurman.